-6. The Committee notes with great concern the scant attention the Länder governments give to the Convention.

-7. The Committee recommends the governments of all Länder respect the principle of general international law, codified in article 27 of the Vienna Convention on the Law of Treaties, that a party may not invoke the provisions of its internal law as justification for its failure to perform a treaty, specified in article 4(5) of the Convention that "(t)he provisions of the present Convention shall extend to all parts of federal states without any limitations or exceptions", and act accordingly.

-8. The Committee is concerned about a wide variety of different legislative approaches to implement the Convention on the Federal level and on the level of the Länder, including, but not restricted to, widely differing concepts of disability, often based on a medical understanding of disability.
-The Committee notes, in this respect, particularly measures 1 to 17 of the National Action Plan on Disability 2022-2030.

-9. The Committee recalls its Concluding Observations of 2013, paras.
-9 and 11, (CRPD/C/AUT/CO/1) to expeditiously amend its laws - on the Federal level as well as on the level of the Länder - to substantively align Federal law and the law of the Länder and to render them compliant with the human rights model of disability.

-10. Taking note of the fulfilment reservation (Erfüllungsvorbehalt) issued by the national council upon ratification of the Convention, and the ensuing dependence of judicially enforceable individual rights on domestic transformative legislation, the Committee is concerned about the effective implementation of the Convention and the provision of effective domestic remedies for the purposes of article 2 of the Optional Protocol.

-11. The Committee recommends to enact domestic legislation providing judicially enforceable individual rights of all individual rights guaranteed by the Convention, or to rescind its fulfilment reservation.

-12. The Committee is concerned that there are no structured processes based on law, neither on the Federal level nor on the level of the Länder, to closely consult with and actively involve organizations of persons with disabilities in the development and implementation of legislation and policies to implement the Convention.

-13. Recalling its General Comment No. 7 (2018) and its Concluding Observations of 2013, para.
-11, the Committee recommends that the State party enact legislation, on the Federal level and on the level of the Länder, to institute structured processes to closely consult with and actively involve organizations of persons with disabilities in the development, implementation, and monitoring of legislation and policies to implement the Convention.

-14. The Committee is concerned about the lack of established procedures to implement the Recommendations of the Committee adopted in its individual communications procedure.

-15. The Committee recommends to establish, on the Federal level and in the Länder, administrative and judicial procedures designed to implement the case-specific recommendations of individual communications, and procedures designed to implement the general recommendations in individual communications that often require legislative or regulatory action.
+- 7. The Committee notes with great concern the scant attention that the governments of the Länder pay to the Convention. - 8.
+The Committee recommends that the governments of all Länder respect the principle of general international law, codified in article 27 of the Vienna Convention on the Law of Treaties, that a party may not invoke the provisions of its internal law as justification for its failure to perform a treaty.
+It recalls that article 4 (5) of the Convention specifies that the provisions of the Convention extend to all parts of federal states without any limitations or exceptions, and recommends that the governments of all Länder act accordingly. - 9.
+The Committee is concerned about the wide variety of different legislative approaches taken to implementing the Convention at the federal level and at the level of the Länder, including, but not restricted to, widely differing concepts of disability, which are often based on a medical understanding of disability.
+In particular, the Committee notes, in this respect, measures 1 to 17 of the National Action Plan on Disability for the period 2022-2030. - 10.
+The Committee, recalling its previous recommendations,5 encourages the State party to expeditiously amend and align its laws at the federal level and at the level of the Länder and to render them compliant with the human rights model of disability. - 11.
+Taking note of the fulfilment reservation (Erfüllungsvorbehalt) issued by the national council upon ratification of the Convention, and the ensuing dependence of judicially enforceable individual rights on domestic transformative legislation, the Committee is concerned about the effective implementation of the Convention and the provision of effective domestic remedies for the purposes of article 2 of the Optional Protocol. - 12.
+The Committee recommends that the State party enact domestic legislation providing for the judicial enforcement of all individual rights guaranteed by the Convention, or that the State party rescind its fulfilment reservation. - 13.
+The Committee is concerned that there are no structured processes based on law, at either the federal or the Länder level, to closely consult with and actively involve organizations of persons with disabilities in the development and implementation of legislation and policies to implement the Convention. - 14.
+Recalling its general comment No. 7 (2018) and its previous recommendations,6 the Committee recommends that the State party enact legislation, at both the federal and the Länder levels, to institute structured processes to closely consult with and actively involve organizations of persons with disabilities in the development, implementation and monitoring of legislation and policies to implement the Convention. - 15.
+The Committee is concerned about the lack of established procedures to implement the recommendations of the Committee arising from its individual communications procedure. - 16.
+The Committee recommends that the State party establish, at both the federal and the Länder levels, administrative and judicial procedures designed to implement the case-specific recommendations arising from individual communications, and procedures designed to implement the general recommendations arising from individual communications that often require legislative or regulatory action.

+5 Ibid., paras.
+9 and 11.

+6 Ibid., para.
+11.